TeamKART/send-html-mail/README.md

     Default value is "Mailgun".
 List of supported services are [here](https://nodemailer.com/2-0-0-beta/setup-smtp/well-known-services/)
 * Proxy Server: `--proxy`

     If variable is absent, environment variable HTTP_PROXY is used.
-The proxy server must support
+The proxy server must support SMTP transport
 * To: `--to -t`

     Recipients.
 At least one is required